Intermediate Pistol

 Created by the late Todd Green of pistol-training.com, the FAST (Fundamentals, Accuracy, and Speed Test) Drill is one of the most respected all-around pistol tests in the training community.

 Load two rounds in your starting magazine.
-At the buzzer, draw and fire 2 rounds at the body (8-inch circle), perform a slide-lock reload, then fire 4 rounds at the head box (3×5-inch rectangle) — all at 7 yards.
+At the buzzer, draw from concealment and fire 2 rounds at the head box (3×5-inch card), perform a slide-lock reload, then fire 4 rounds at the body (8-inch circle) — all at 7 yards.
 Six rounds total.

 Range Setup